JoelInman-Dev/Kubernetes/Tasks/kubernetes_learning.md

     **--config** | to declare the config manifest[s] to be used.
 If declared, only the config manifests passed here will be used during the creation.

-- ⚒️ | Setup some log outputting for the new cluster
+- ⚒️ | I'll set up some log outputting for the new cluster

   `kind export logs /tmp/logs --name new-cluster`